MountAye/jekyll-theme-mountaye/README.md

 ## Known Issues

-- Scrollbars refuse to be invisible, and annoying shadows from them.
+- On Safari desktop, scrollbars refuse to be invisible, and annoying shadows from them.